 The full meaning of an event chronicled in the scriptures will sometimes elude us if we are not acquainted with the historical, political, chronological, and geographical setting in which it unfolds.
 Such is the case with the story of “The Woman Taken in Adultery” found in the eighth chapter of John.

 While in Jerusalem near the end of his ministry, Christ came early in the morning to the temple.
-Disciples and curiosity seekers soon gathered round and he began to teach them.
+Disciples and curiosity seekers soon gathered round to listen to expound on the scriptures.
 In the middle of his sermon Jesus was rudely interrupted by some scribes and Pharisees who came with a woman in tow.
 Depositing her at his feet they said: “Teacher, this woman was caught in adultery, in the very act.
 Now Moses, in the law, commanded us that such should be stoned.
 But what do You say?”

 Healing the blind was one of the most frequent miracles performed by Christ during his earthly ministry.
 But one of those divine interventions sets itself apart from the rest: The Healing of the Blind Man at Bethsaida, which can only be found in the Gospel of St. Mark.